Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - We've created this guide that will show you exactly how you can migrate a Windows 7 PC to VirtualBox with ease.

-Virtual machines are becoming more and more popular among common users, and mainly because of their advantages, and also because they are still a newer form of technology.
+Virtual machines are becoming more and more popular among common users, mainly because of their advantages and also because they are still a newer form of technology.

-As for advantages, advantages for operating system development and may include improved debugging access and faster reboots.
+As for advantages, advantages for operating system development may include improved debugging access and faster reboots.

-Thus, creating virtual machines is something you may want to experiment at one point in time.
+Thus, creating virtual machines is something you may want to experiment with at one point in time.

-However, one of the best uses for them is the emulation of actual physical computers.
+However, one of their best uses is the emulation of actual physical computers.
 For example, one good example would be how you can migrate your Windows 7 installation to a virtual machine.

-VirtualBox is open-source software for virtualizing the x86 computing architecture, and it is one of the most popular programs of this type in the world.
-It acts as a hypervisor, creating a VM (virtual machine) in which the user can run another OS (operating system).
+VirtualBox is open-source software for virtualizing the x86 computing architecture, and it is one of the world’s most popular programs of this type.
+It acts as a hypervisor, creating a VM (virtual machine) where the user can run another OS (operating system).

-Because of the many uses of virtual machines, and also because Microsoft has pulled the plug on Windows 7, we’ve decided to create this guide that will show you exactly how you can migrate a Windows 7 PC to VirtualBox in no time.
+Because of the many uses of virtual machines and Microsoft has pulled the plug on Windows 7, we’ve decided to create this guide that will show you exactly how you can migrate a Windows 7 PC to VirtualBox in no time.

 How do I migrate Windows 7 to Virtual Box?

-Before starting, you will first have to download Disk2vhd on your Windows 7 PC, as you cannot proceed otherwise.
+Before starting, you must download Disk2vhd on your Windows 7 PC, as you cannot proceed otherwise.
 Once you’ve downloaded it, you can follow the steps listed below: